Career Timeline of Cody Bellinger: Major Achievements and Milestones

 2022: Lowest On-Base Percentage and Free Agency

-In 2022, Cody Bellinger had the lowest on-base percentage among qualified hitters, with a .210 batting average.
+In 2022, Cody Bellinger had the lowest on-base percentage of all qualified hitters in the majors, with a .265.
 After the season, the Dodgers non-tendered him, making him a free agent.

 In 2022, after another down year, Cody Bellinger was non-tendered by the Dodgers.